Overlay

 How do you think working on in-house creative teams prepared you for your current role?

-Working on the inside of technology brands – like many of Emotive Brand’s clients – made me fully aware of the challenges these kind of organizations face.
+Working on the inside of technology brands – like many of Emotive Brand’s clients – made me fully aware of the challenges these kinds of organizations face.
 These companies are founded and fueled by smart, determined people who come from high-performance engineering cultures.
 They have incredible vision, but oftentimes something breaks down when they try to present that vision to the outside world.

 Articulating a brand’s purpose isn’t easy.
 You spend years building complex technology that solves tough problems and then you take it to market by making it simple?
 I have nothing but empathy for founders or leaders who get stuck on that.
 It’s a contradiction, but ultimately “look how hard this was to do!” isn’t the story that’s going to delight a customer or grow a business.